Experimental Education Programs

 Experiential education programs are designed to give students hands-on work experience related to their majors.
 Participation provides an opportunity to link the theory and practice of the discipline.
 Research shows that students who intern or co-op generally have greater success in finding their first jobs after graduation and earn higher starting salaries.
 The Internship/ Co-op Program and Business Scholars Co-op Program are the experiential education program options for students.

 Internships and co-ops are available throughout the year (most are taken during the fall or spring semesters) and range from three to six months.
 Students generally participate during their junior or senior years.
 Internships may be full time or part time, paid or non-paid.
 They count as free electives and not as major courses.
 Students earn three credits for internships and co-ops.
 As with other courses, they must be rostered prior to the end of the first week of the semester.
 Co-ops and full-time internships are up to six months long.
 They are paid positions.
 A student taking a co-op or full-time internship may graduate in four years by following the model roster on the following page.
 (For additional information, see Page 17).
 Part-time internships are one semester long and generally are non-paid.
 The student ordinarily carries a full academic schedule along with the parttime internship.
-One or two co-ops or internships may be taken over the course of a student’s years at La Salle.
+Up to three co-ops or internships may be taken over the course of a student’s years at La Salle.
 Contact the Associate Director for Experiential Education in the Career Planning Office at 215.951.1075 for more information.

 BUSINESS SCHOLARS CO-OP PROGRAM